-Any school instrument found unattended will be secured and placed in the music department office.
+Any unattended school instrument will be secured and placed in the music department office.
 The student assigned to the instrument will be required to speak with the Director of Bands before its return.
-If the student leaves the instrument unattended for a second time the student will be required to speak with the Head of the department before its return.
-A third infraction will result in repossession of the instrument.
-Places students should not leave their instrument unattended include: the lobby, the auditorium, the band hall and practice rooms.
-Any neglect or abuse of any university property will result in the immediate repossession of that property and loss of usage privileges.
+If the student leaves the instrument unattended for a second time, the student will be required to speak with the Head of the department before its return.
+A third infraction will result in the repossession of the instrument.
+Places a student should not leave their instrument unattended include the lobby, the auditorium, the band hall, and practice rooms.
+Any neglect or abuse of any university property will result in immediate repossession of that property and loss of usage privileges.